 Commonwealth Shared Scholarships are intended to enable talented and motivated individuals to gain the knowledge and skills required for sustainable development.
 The purpose of the scholarship scheme is to contribute to development needs of lower income Commonwealth countries by providing training for skilled and qualified professionals and academics who would not otherwise be able to study in the UK.

-This year, London School of Hygiene & Tropical Medicine (LSHTM) is offering five awards under the CSSS ‘Strengthening health systems and capacity’ theme.
-These awards are for MSc Public Health for Eye Care programme.
+This year, London School of Hygiene & Tropical Medicine (LSHTM) is offering nine awards under the CSSS ‘Strengthening health systems and capacity’ theme for MSc Public Health for Eye Care programme.

-These scholarships are jointly funded by Commonwealth Scholarship Commission UK (CSCUK), funded by the UK Department for International Development (DFID), and the School.
+These scholarships are jointly funded by the UK government and the School.